CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 We use try and except blocks.
 The try block catches the exception.
 If the try cathes an exception it jumps to the except block.
 We can raise exceptions as well.

 #### In which case should we catch an exception?
 Why?

-We should catch an exception if it would not allow our code to run the way it's supposed to be.
-We should use it for flow controll, but not for cathching errors in a badly written code.
+if you have a suspecious code that may raise exception, you can defend your program by placing the suspecious code in a try block. afte you can put an except statement, followed by a block of code which handles the problem elegantly.

 #### What can/should we do with an exception in the ‘except’ block?
 when you think that you have a code which can produce an error or to avoid your program to be crashed.
 #### What does the else and finally statement do in a try-except block in Python?

-the finally clause is always ececuted before the try statementm whether the statement is true or false. else is executed only if the statements in the try block doesnt raise an exception.
+the finally clause is always ececuted before the try statement whether the statement is true or false. else is executed only if the statements in the try block doesnt raise an exception.

 ## Software Development Methodologies

 #### What is the main goal of a retrospective meeting?